Help Center

 Agent overview

 Govantic agents are AI-powered workers that continuously monitor your organization for compliance.
 Each agent is a long-running service with its own repository and deployment.
-The Agent Status page shows all agents with their configuration and health.
+The Agent Status page shows all agents with their configuration, health, and queue status — including the Knowledge Compiler queue with pending, running, completed, and failed jobs.

 Current agents: